 Colors always amazes me.
 Have you wonder why there are so many different colors?
-Have your kids asked you about colors?
+Have you tried color mixing with kids?
 Here is a nice explanation about colors.
 Basically, when light shines on an object, parts of the light are absorbed by the object and others are bounced off or reflected off the object.
 The colors we see are the parts of the light that are reflected.
 It is a very abstract concept for kids to fully understand.
 However with some fun and easy science experiments, kids will at least get some idea where the colors are from.
 This also involves how our eyes see, so it is a good add to the five senses unit.

 Fun Color Science Activities for Kids